Sovereign-Labs/Jupiter/README.md

 ## Getting Started

-### Compile Jupiter and its Protobuf Dependencies

-1. Clone this repository. `cd jupiter`
-1. Clone the celestia-app, celestia-core, and cosmos-sdk repositories (`git clone --depth 100 {repo_name}`)
-1. Install the `buf` Protobuf management tool (`brew install bufbuild/buf/buf`)
-1. Install the `prost` plugin for the Protobuf compiler (which generates Rust code from .proto files): `cargo install protoc-gen-prost`
-1. Build the Celestia-app protobuf definitions: `cd celestia-app`, `cp ../example.buf.gen.prost.yaml buf.gen.prost.yaml`, and `buf generate --template buf.gen.prost.yaml`
-1. Follow the same steps to generate protobufs in the `cosmos-sdk/proto` and `celestia-core` repos.

-The repository should now compile with `cargo build`!

 ### Set up Celestia

 Set up a Celestia light node running on the Arabica testnet, and patch it to add the `shares` endpoint required by Jupiter.